digithree/readable-only-web/README.md

 ### Limitations

-As ROW uses a kind of fancy proxy version of Firefox's Readability mode, the best results come from articles and search results.
+As ROW is essentially Firefox's Readability mode with additional cleaning on top of a proxy, the best results come from articles and search results.

 It will not work at all for: